 How Tenants Can Rent A Safe Apartment UK

-A rented property should be a safe haven, free from housing disrepair especially with moulds and damp.
+Rented property should be a safe haven, free from housing disrepair, especially with moulds and damp.
 A home that is fit for human habitation.
 Most times if the tenant has moved in but the landlord refuses to fix some faults then that may lead to a disrepair claim.
 Disrepairs claims range from compensation for mould and damp and other interior and exterior un-repairs.
 Find out more on how to claim compensation from your landlord for mould here.
-Meanwhile, look out for the following when renting a property:
+Meanwhile, lookout for the following when renting a property:

 - No Infestation.